tap349/tap349.github.io/_posts/2018-11-20-elixir-behaviour-vs.-protocol.md

 > exactly what GenServer does), but it doesn't perform any operations itself
 > with that data.
 >
-> ...I think protocols are the initial way to go here, since you're doing a
+> In my opinion, if you want to vary Heap implementations, I think protocols
-> data based polymorphism.
+> are the initial way to go here, since you're doing a data based polymorphism.